coeursombre521/coeursombre521/README.md

 - 🌱 Striving to learn how to create *better software*
 - 🦀 In the process of becoming a *rustacean*
 - 🐬 The Flipper Zero is my favorite gadget.
 I have one, *duh*
+- 🎹 Life would be pretty sad without electronic music (Kraftwerk ftw <3)
 - 📖 Manga <3
-- 😄 Pronouns: he / him
+- 😄 Pronouns: he / they (???)